 Nationally, each academic staff member trained spent on average a total of 10 days on training.
 Again, the acceptability of this figure depends on the type and purpose of the training - though 10 days per staff member means 10 days (or two working weeks) out of the classroom.
-Provincially, the figure is 9 working days, whilst in this college, the figure is much lower at 3 working days per annum of days spent on academic staff development.
+Provincially, the figure is slightly lower, at 9 working days.
+In this college, 2 working days per annum are spent on academic staff development.
+This is very low compared to provincial and national figures.
+Training of staff in this college was only limited to two types, which are Assessor & Moderation training and training on offering NC(V) programmes.